 Following that victory, Billy Frank Jr. led conservation efforts to restore and protect Puget Sound, worked to unite local tribes and became a national voice for Indian Country.

 “He saved the salmon that had fed his family for generations,” President Obama said.
 “He was spat on, shot at, chased, clubbed and cast as an outlaw, but Billy kept fighting because he knew he was right.”

-This is a man of courage and many other laudable qualities who was instrumental in creating more justice for Native tribes.
+This is a man of courage and perseverance, instrumental in creating more justice for Native tribes.
 His story should be a book for kids, written by a Native American.
 Maybe I could be a mentor, helping with writing and knowledge of the publishing business?

 A new school curriculum on tribal treaty fishing rights and salmon conservation has been developed for free download and use by teachers.

 The lessons are intended to supplement history and science classes, middle through high school and include videos and historical photos.